These copycat Starbucks blueberry scones are soft, tender, and buttery with juicy blueberries and a sweet, crunchy top!

 - Blueberries: You'll need ¾ cup of fresh blueberries.
 You could also swap them for cherries, blackberries, or just about any other fruit you'd like!

-Step 1: Cut the butter into the dry ingredients until they are pea-sized.
+STEP 1: Mix and cut.
+Cut the butter into the dry ingredients until they are pea-sized.

-Step 2: Add the yogurt, heavy cream, and vanilla, then fold in the fresh blueberries.
+STEP 2: Fold.
+Add the yogurt, heavy cream, and vanilla, then fold in the fresh blueberries.

-Step 3: Mold the dough into a circle about 1" in thickness, then freeze for 15 minutes.
+STEP 3: Mold and freeze.
+Mold the dough into a circle about 1" in thickness, then freeze for 15 minutes.

-Step 4: Cut the dough into 8 pieces, spread them out on the baking sheet, and brush heavy cream on top.
+STEP 4: Cut and bake.
+Cut the dough into 8 pieces, spread them out on the baking sheet, and brush heavy cream on top.
 Sprinkle them with turbinado sugar and bake at 425 degrees F for about 20 minutes.

 The key to making ultra soft scones is the method in which the cold butter is cut into the flour, as well as the addition of both plain greek yogurt and heavy cream.
 Cold cubes of butter are mixed into the flour until they are pea-sized.
 This coats the flour in fat, which hinders gluten development and results in a softer, more tender scone.
 Adding both plain greek yogurt and heavy cream adds the perfect amount of moisture to keep these scones soft.